SHUBV92/Smart-Tech-Test/README.md

-This README file acts as an Error Log for the Smart Pensions company and employee database which highlight the UI errors.
+This README file acts as an Error Log for the Smart Pension company and employee database which highlights the UI errors.

 This is achieved by breaking the document into three sections: